nelsoncityclub/eleventy-netlify-cityclubinc/pages/contact.md

 You can view the club application form by clicking on this link: [Application Form](/static/assets/Application-for-Membership-Template1.pdf)

-You can download the form by righ-clicking on the link and choosing <strong>Save link as...</strong>, or similar text, from the menu that appears.
+You can download the form by:
++ Right-clicking on the link and choosing the <strong>Save link as...</strong>, (or similar text), from the menu that appears.
++ Clicking on the link so the form is displayed and then using the download or print features on the display page.
+These icons for these are often on the top right of the page.

 ### Other ways of contacting us